 Matt 5:27 (NKJV) "You have heard that it was said to those of old, `You shall not commit adultery.'
 28 "But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.

-I wonder if Yahushua were alive today...would He be called a legalist?
+I wonder if Yahushua was here, living His life in the sight of all men today...would He be called a legalist?
 Probably yes.
 Was He a legalist?
 No.

 Yahushua was not adding to any of the commandments here.
 He taught that if you hate your brother that it is like you are committing murder in your heart.
 And He taught that if you lust after a woman, than you have already committed adultery in your heart.
 Lust and Hate were sins long before Yahushua came to earth for it is written "Do not covet your neighbors wife" and "You shall not take vengeance nor bear any grudge"